-Ground zero: Eskdale family returns to a home buried by a flood
+Ground Zero: Eskdale family returns to a home buried by a flood

 Meanwhile, communication from Wairoa has been difficult but early reports suggest that community has been severely impacted.

-As at Thursday afternoon, three deaths had been confirmed from the floods in Hawke’s Bay.
+As of Thursday afternoon, three deaths had been confirmed from the floods in Hawke’s Bay.

 A child was discovered on Wednesday afternoon in Eskdale and a person’s body washed up at nearby Bay View on Tuesday night.